 Because of significant growth taking place in many parts of South Carolina, the U.S. Postal Service is working with builders, developers, municipalities and counties to coordinate the most efficient, cost-effective type of delivery for customers.

-The USPS considers many factors when determining the type of mail service to an area, including customer convenience, aesthetics and efficiency.
+The USPS considers many factors when determining the type of mail service to provide to an area, including customer convenience, aesthetics and efficiency.
 Because central delivery is the most cost-effective method, the USPS prefers to use it whenever appropriate.
 The USPS determines the type of delivery to be provided before many residents move into a development, so it consults with the developer rather than prospective residents before making the decision.

 The USPS has discretion to establish a service known as Cluster Box Units in new areas.
 It decides to install CBUs after determining that this type of delivery is the most efficient in the specific situation.